andrewheiss/ath-pelican/content/pages/uses.md

 - The key to my writing workflow is the magical [pandoc](http://pandoc.org/), which converts Markdown files into basically anything else.
 I use [my own variation](https://github.com/andrewheiss/Global-Pandoc-files) of Kieran Healy's [Plain Text Social Science workflow](http://plain-text.co/) to convert Markdown to HTML, PDF (through LaTeX), and Word (through LibreOffice).
 - I store all my bibliographic references, books, and articles in a [BibTeX](http://www.bibtex.org/) file that I edit with [BibDesk](http://bibdesk.sourceforge.net/).
 - I read and annotate all my PDFs with [Skim](http://skim-app.sourceforge.net/) (and [iAnnotate](http://www.iannotate.com/) on iOS), since both export annotations as clean plain text.
-- I store all my notes in [Evernote](https://www.evernote.com/) (after temporarily ditching them for OneNote because of their [new prices and policies](https://blog.evernote.com/blog/2016/06/28/changes-to-evernotes-pricing-plans/), and despite their ongoing privacy controversies).
+- I store all my notes in [Bear](https://bear.app/), which has fantastic support for Markdown and syncs across all my devices through iCloud.
+I abandoned [Evernote](https://www.evernote.com/) in September 2018 after 9 years of heavy use, given their ongoing privacy controversies and mass layoffs.

 # Development